ReproducibiliTea-org/reproducibiliTea/_journal-clubs/bristol.md

 ## How to join

-To join the mailing list please email the club organiser, Benji Woolf (Benjamin.woolf@bristol.ac.uk)
+To join the mailing list please email one of the club organisers, Benji Woolf (Benjamin.woolf@bristol.ac.uk) and Robbie Clark